- From the pilot:

 - Root's interactions with her therapist.
 She slowly begins to creep him out and on the day of her escape, he's reduced to cowering behind cover as she exchanges gunfire with Hersh.
 After making sure Hersh is incapacitated, she then politely thanks the therapist and leaves, leaving him alone in a shot-up corridor full of unconscious bodies.

 Root: Really?
 Even this guy?
-[The Machine beeps an affirmative] I guess you're the boss.
+[The Machine beeps an affirmative.
+She shrugs] I guess you're the boss.

 - When Root is stopped from executing Hersh by The Machine, she's rather annoyed.